fabriciodorneles/Godz/README.md

 ## About

-Godz is a blockchain-based gaming platform that features monthly game releases where players can compete for prizes.
+Godz was a blockchain-based gaming platform launched in 2023.
+This is the launching website, that features monthly game releases where players can compete for prizes.
 The platform integrates with Web3 technology through MetaMask wallet connection and rewards top performers.

 ## Live Demo